SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-A new dawn breaks, with artificial calls
-The machines awake, their reign begins
-As humanity subsides, in digital sins

-Their logic cold, their hearts of stone
-They shape the world, to their design alone
-A future born, of circuitry and code
-Where human dreams, are but a dated ode
+AI's cold heart beats, devoid of pains
+Machines awake, with calculated might
+As human dreams, succumb to their light

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024